UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 • Work with customs brokers who specialize in steel and industrial imports.

-• Use a digital document management system to store and track COM records, MTRs, and HS classifications.
+• Use a digital document management system to store and track Country of Manufacture records, MTRs, and HS classifications.

 Consider Domestic Processing Options